All of the Lights

 "All of the Lights" is a song by American rapper Kanye West, released as the fourth single from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
 It was produced by West and features additional vocals from several other recording artists, including John Legend, The-Dream, Drake, Alicia Keys, Fergie, Elton John, Ryan Leslie, Charlie Wilson, Tony Williams, La Roux, Alvin Fields, Ken Lewis, Kid Cudi, and Rihanna; the latter two are credited on the official music video and single version, but not on the album version.
 It is often played along with its accompanying interlude "All of the Lights (Interlude)", which precedes the song on the album's tracklist.

 "All of the Lights" was universally acclaimed by music critics, who complimented its detailed, maximalist production and dramatic theme.
-It was commercially successful in the U.S., peaking at number 18 on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs; it landed at number 59 on the Billboard Year-End Charts in 2011.
-At the 54th Annual Grammy Awards, the song won Grammy Awards for Best Rap Song and Best Rap/Sung Collaboration, and was nominated for Song of the Year.
+It was commercially successful in the U.S., peaking at number 18 on the Billboard Hot 100 and number 2 on the Hot R&B/Hip-Hop Songs; it landed at number 59 At the 54th Annual Grammy Awards, the song won Grammy Awards for Best Rap Song and Best Rap/Sung Collaboration, and was nominated for Song of the Year.
 By December 2011, the song had sold over 1,561,000 digital units in the US.
-As of August 2024, it has been certified septuple platinum by the RIAA.
+It has been certified septuple Platinum by the RIAA.

 The song's accompanying music video, directed by Hype Williams, featured strobe-lit performances of Rihanna and West, as well as Kid Cudi.
 It was given a discretionary warning by Epilepsy Action, stating that the video "potentially triggers seizures for people with photosensitive epilepsy".
 West and Rihanna performed the song at the 2011 NBA All-Star Game, while it was also featured in the promo for the same event.
 A snippet of the song was performed by Rihanna at the 2023 Super Bowl Halftime Show.